wormzjl/forgecraft/kfc/To-Dos.md

 ```

 ### Completed
+- [x] Check dict name for cluster
+- [x] Check block break code for NBTCrucible
+- [x] Cooldown for sledgehammer not working
+- [x] tune volume down on sledgehammer
+- [x] when placing crucibles on the side of a block it replaces the block above
 - [x] Check on disable for soft crucible in bloomery
 - [x] Correct Tooltip for RawLongbow
 - [x] Add tooltip to Chisel and SledgeHammer